This page created with Cool Page. Click to get your own FREE copy of Cool Page!

 Hi!
 K9OT and KB9LIE are two ham radio operators from southwest Wisconsin, USA.
 Paul K9OT dreamed of vacationing on the French islands of Saint-Pierre and Miquelon with a contest added in.
 The islands are located off the southern coast of Newfoundland, Canada and count as a separate DXCC entity.
 Peg KB9LIE said, "Let's go!"

 Air Saint-Pierre to St. Pierre, then enjoying a ferry ride or short flight to the island of Miquelon.
 Our destination as always is ham-friendly Motel Miquelon (formerly Maxotel), once again using Room 5.
+We also plan on attending the Maritime DX Forum in Halifax on the trip back home.

 We mainly use wire vertical antennas and 100 watts, due to Air Saint-Pierre baggage limits.
-We do CW and sideband only, with 160-6 meter capability.
+We do CW and sideband only, with 80-10 meter capability.
 Main bands are 40, 30, 20, and 17.
-We will participate in the IARU HF World Championship contest as a multi-single.
-Please point your beams towards FP for a nice multiplier!
+We will participate in the

 Paul K9OT will be using his Yaesu FT-890 AT travel radio.
 He runs CW and is in charge of radios, antennas, 6 meters, and sightseeing.
 He finished his FP/WAS in 2006 and is working on his FP/DXCC.